Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: THEORY

 The first part $T^{(0)}(\omega)$ is the standard transmission coefficient which instantaneously depends on the molecular geometry:

-with the last two terms being the dynamical corrections to the transmission coefficient due to nuclear motion.
+The ratio of $\Gamma$-matrices in the expression above (and the dynamical corrections to follow) is well-defined under the assumption that the $\Gamma$-matrices are proportional such that $\Gamma_{L} = \lambda \Gamma_{R}$ \cite{Textbook}.
+The last two terms are the dynamical corrections to the transmission coefficient due to nuclear motion.
 These terms have more cumbersome expressions and it would be beneficial for presentation purposes to define the following two quantities (note that we have suppressed function notation) \cite{Kershaw2017a}:

 and

 The coefficients $A_{\mu \nu}(\mathbf x, \omega)$ and $B_{\mu}(\mathbf x, \omega)$ can then be expressed as:

 and